novandi18/petster/README.md

 </div>

+## Petster Web

+Looking for the Web version of Petster?
+Check out the [Petster Web Repository](https://github.com/novandi18/petster-web).

 ## Features
 - **Multi User Authentication:** Sign in as Shelter or Volunteer, easy switch account.
 - **Explore Pets:** Browse and filter pet listings from volunteers.